About

 Rakotomavo Zo Andrianina, National Meteorological and Hydrorological Service, Madagascar, underscored major changes in rainfall patterns, including more frequent cyclones and simultaneous flooding and drought.
 Andrianina highlighted the further integration of water into Madagascar’s next NDC through improved institutional arrangements and better data.
 He stressed the inclusion of local communities in implementation plans based on actionable data.

-Henk Ovink, Executive Director and Founding Commissioner, Global Commission on the Economics of Water, urged viewing water as a global public good and stressed the need to integrate both freshwater (green) and Ocean (blue) resources into NDCs.
+Henk Ovink, Executive Director and Founding Commissioner, Global Commission on the Economics of Water, urged viewing water as a global public good and stressed the need to integrate both soil moisture (green) and freshwater (blue) resources into NDCs.
 Ovink pointed to the Global Commission on the Economics of Water’s report, and urged partnerships to restore ecosystems and take a transformative approach to stabilize global water cycles.

 Closing the event, Ingrid Timboe, Deputy Executive Director and Senior Policy Specialist, Alliance for Global Water Adaptation (AGWA), reflected on a colleague’s comment in an earlier panel: “Climate is water” – noting its truth and that it is essential to have the data and cooperation needed to tackle water challenges.
 She noted: “If we take the premise that climate is water, then if challenges are about water, then so, too, are solutions.”
 She pointed to AGWA’s water resilience tracker, which is a diagnostic tool that can help countries develop their national climate plans.